pemcg/manageiq-automation-howto-guide/chapter17/approval_and_quota.md

 The quota checking process for a Service Provision Request is entered as a result of the _/RedHat/System/Policy/ServiceTemplateProvisionRequest\_starting_ policy being run from a _request\_starting_ event.
 This results in a Provisioning Profile lookup to read the value of the _get\_quota\_state\_machine_ attribute, which by default is _ServiceProvisionRequestQuotaVerification_ for a Service Provision Request.
 The second relationship from the event runs the _Default_ Instance of this State Machine.

-The Schema for the _ServiceProvisionRequestQuotaVerification_ State Machine is...
+The Schema for the _ServiceProvisionRequestQuotaVerification_ State Machine is:
 <br> <br>
 ![screenshot](images/screenshot16.png)